Barns are America’s symbols of honesty, integrity, and the American dream. Let's open the Greene Barn!

 Join us in celebrating the successessss of the Greene Barn!

-2021 Rooted Acoustic Barn Raising 5.5K + 1M Dash a SUCCESS!
+Rooted Acoustic Barn Raising 5.5K + 1M Kids Dash is around the corner - Sunday, August 29th!

 Please support these generous sponsors who help build strong, inclusive and healthy communities.